The Frozen Feet Night Run is a on-snow nighttime winter trail 5k & 10k run at Elm Creek Park in Champlin, Minnesota.

 Additionally, the local group, as well as many fatbike riders throughout the city, help to keep the snow packed and in good rideable condition.
 However, you should be aware that snow and weather conditions that are best for running can change drastically from day to day.
 Therefore, the course condition really depends on the snow and temperature.
 Be ready for all conditions!

 The trail conditions are regularly updated and can be monitored at theMORC website, if you would like to read what people who have recently ridden the trail say about the current conditions.
-We will also have the Frozen 40 Forecast, where not only the weather but also the trail conditions are covered in great detail.

 This information should provide a good idea of what you can expect for the run.
 If you’ve never run on snow covered trails, you should expect a variety of conditions – from concrete-hard to mushy to powdery deep snow to icey/crusty snow.
 The conditions are very dependent on the weather, temperature, and sun.
 You should be ready for every type of weather.